-This sack is made of Hessian with an Metal N.C.B. name plate with Copper rivets.
+An old hessian N.C.B. coal sack with name plate and copper rivets.
 There is also faint N.C.B. lettering imprinted on the front of the sack.

-In the 1970’s times changed with the introduction of enclosed fires such as Parkray’s and Rayburn’s which used Anthracite Coal, as this type of coal wasn’t mined in South East Wales it had to be transported from the Western Coalfields to the employees in the East who used such appliances.
+In the 1970’s times changed with the introduction of enclosed fires such as parkray’s and rayburn’s which used anthracite coal, as this type of coal wasn’t mined in South East Wales it had to be transported from the western coalfields to the employees in the east who used such appliances.

-When my wife and I got married in 1980 we were housed in Council accommodation that had all gas appliances, the Council informed the N.C.B. that at that time there were no other houses available and the N.C.B. issued us with the Concessionary Gas Allowance of £40.00 per month to cover our gas bills in place of our Concessionary Coal Allowance.
-Over the years the N.C.B. was under pressure to stop this Concessionary Gas Allowance as it didn’t seem fair to pay cash to some people and give coal to others while working in the same industry.
-I also believe that this Gas Concession was not available to private ownership houses where the owners had a choice of which fuel to use.
+When my wife and I got married in 1980 we were housed in council accommodation that had all gas appliances, the council informed the N.C.B. that at that time there were no other houses available and the N.C.B. issued us with the concessionary gas allowance of £40.00 per month to cover our gas bills in place of our concessionary coal allowance.
+Over the years the N.C.B. was under pressure to stop this concessionary gas allowance as it didn’t seem fair to pay cash to some people and give coal to others while working in the same industry.
+I also believe that this gas concession was not available to private ownership houses where the owners had a choice of which fuel to use.